kbruner/productionwithscissors/_posts/2022-01-10-star-wars-imperial-engineering-fails.md

   first_name: Karen
   last_name: Bruner
 permalink: "/2022/01/10/star-wars-imperial-engineering-fails/"
-excerpt: While this series of engineering failures may have happened a long, long ago in a galaxy far, far away, it also happened last week in tech company not too far from here.
+excerpt: While this series of engineering failures may have happened a long, long ago in a galaxy far, far away, it also happened last week in a tech company not too far from here.
 feature-img: assets/images/2022/01/6522942851_fc909d96ea_o.jpg
 ---